seidtgeist/node-ds4/README.md

 - Battery status

 Compared to the DS3 the DS4 dropped most pressure sensitive buttons.
 Only L2 and R2 are still also analog.
+PEW PEW!
 I guess someone had to make room for the trackpad...

 TODO: